mfinelli/cmsc-421-project-1/README.md

     (qextend n partial-sol-list)

-Given a vector *partial-sol-list* of all partial solutions of length k (e.g. [[1 3] [1 4] ...]), return a vector of all partial solutions of length k + 1. *n* is the size of the board (i.e. an n x n board).
+Given a list *partial-sol-list* of all partial solutions of length k (e.g. [[1 3] [1 4] ...]), return a list of all partial solutions of length k + 1. *n* is the size of the board (i.e. an n x n board).

     (sol-count n)

-Return the total number of n-queens solutions on an n x n board.
+Returns the total number of n-queens solutions on an n x n board.

     (sol-density n)